-The general usage process of Virax Immune diagnostic test kit clinic version under development phase 1 is anticipated to be as follows: (i) the consumers initially provide a blood sample to a Virax Immune approved clinic, after which, the blood samples sent to the lab for analysis; (ii) T-Cells are extracted and the individual's blood is analyzed for immune responses to COVID-19 or any other virus to be tested for; (iii) the test results will be sent securely to the consumer via our immunology software application; (iv) health recommendations will be individually tailored based on test results; and (v) the test result data will be uploaded to the immunity passport systems that can be accessed by participating governments.
+The general usage process of ViraxImmune diagnostic test kit is anticipated to be as follows: (i) the consumers select an approved phlebotomy site or a home visit service on the ViraxImmune health mobile application. ii) The blood samples are sent to the central laboratory for analysis. (iii) Blood is incubated with a set of peptides from SARS-Cov-2 or any other virus (iv) The immune response is evaluated. (v) The test results are sent securely to the consumer via our ViraxImmune health app. (vi) Health & lifestyle suggestions are individually tailored based on test results; and (vii) the test result data will be uploaded to the immunity passport systems that can be accessed by participating governments.
 Any customer who subscribes the immunity passport system must sign a user disclaimer disclaiming personal data before using our system.
-Users will also have the option to subscribe to a subscription service through our mobile application that provides on-going T-cell tests for novel antigens.
+Users will also have the option to subscribe to a subscription service through our mobile application that provides on-going T-cell tests for novel antigens and the viruses that are most prevalent each year.
 Over time this will build up an extensive immune profile for each individual user.
 Areas of robust immunity where there is strong protection can be identified, as well as areas of weaker protection that need to be strengthened.
 Information will be provided to users to cover: health recommendations including but not limited to (a) tailored diet and lifestyle modifications or supplement recommendations from our approved partners, (b) the most useful vaccines for each individual, (c) the pathogens to which a person has the least protection and should be avoided wherever possible through mask wearing, social distancing, and avoiding hotspots or outbreak areas, (d) reducing physical, mental and oxidative stress; (e) healing intestinal dysbiosis; and (f) taking steps to tackle chronic inflammation.
-Our Virax Immune diagnostic home test kit is the development phase ("development phase 2") after development phase 1, as illustrated in the chart above.
-Virax Immune diagnostic home test kit is expected to allow cust
+Our ViraxImmune diagnostic home test kit is the development phase ("development phase 2") after development phase 1.
+ViraxImmune diagnostic home test kit is expected to allow customers

-Mobile Application Functionalities

-•Long term verification for if an individual have previously contracted a viral disease;

-•Intrinsic immunity testing to verify whether an individual will have a reasonable immunity response to new viral diseases or the variant strain of the current coronavirus based on the makeup of memory T-cells within an individual's immune system as these can often react to new viral disease if they have seen similar viruses in the past;

-·Link to diet and lifestyle suggestions to improve immune function that are tailored to an individual and integrated within the app;

-•APIs within the mobile app to link with government immunity passport records where relevant as described above;

-•Revenue streams collected as a result of both user interaction with the mobile app and also the recommendations for users based on their test results;

-•The mobile app will show an individual current immunity status for each of the viral diseases tested and known in our database.
-An individual immunity response may be an innate immunity or acquired through various vaccination; and

-•There will be an indication whether booster shots of vaccine are likely to be required for a specific viral disease known within our database.
+- Long term verification for if an individual has previously contracted a viral disease; - •Intrinsic immunity testing to verify whether an individual will have a reasonable immunity response to new viral diseases or the variant strain of the current coronavirus based on the makeup of memory T-cells within an individual's immune system as these can often react to new viral disease if they have seen similar viruses in the past; - •Link to diet and lifestyle suggestions to improve immune function that are tailored to an individual and integrated within the app; - •APIs & SDKs within the mobile app to link with government immunity passport records where relevant as described above; - •Revenue streams collected as a result of both user interaction with the mobile app and also the recommendations for users based on their test results; - •The mobile app will show an individual current immunity status for each of the viral diseases tested and known in our database.
+An individual immunity response may be an innate immunity or acquired through various vaccination; and - •There will be an indication whether booster shots of vaccine are likely to be required for a specific viral disease known within our database.